buds-lab/calma-esse-heat-stress-public/README.md

 # calma-esse-heat-stress-internal
-Private repository for the Cozie-Apple deployment lead by Ben Gottkehaskamp.
+**Public** repository for the Cozie-Apple deployment lead by Ben Gottkehaskamp.

 ## Table Of Content